tetra-framework/tetra/docs/index.md

 - Another `@click` event listener is attached to the button, also calling our `add_todo` public method.
 - A standard Django template `for` loop iterates through any 'to do' items loaded to the private `todos` attribute (see our `load` method above).
 - We use the Tetra `@` component template tag to display the `to_do_item` component.
 We pass it a `todo` model instance as an argument, and a `key` argument set to the `todo.id`.
 It is  important to "key" components in loops so that when morphing the DOM they are correctly identified and updated.
-- The `@` can optionally take nested block content.
+- The `TodoItem` component tag can optionally take nested block content.
 However, in this example this is not necessary, and therefore we "close" the tag with a forward slash `/` much like with xml tags.
-Without explicitly closing the tag the template parser will expect a `{% /<ComponentName> %}` closing tag.
+Without explicitly closing the tag the template parser would expect a `{% /TodoItem %}` closing tag.

 ### `TodoItem` Component

 Next, we create a `TodoItem` component.
-As we have previously seen, there are public attributes to hold the `title` and `done` status of the item.
-The load method takes a `ToDo` model instance (passed to it in the template above), then saves it as a private attribute on the component, and finally sets the `title` and `done` public attributes.

 ``` python
 class TodoItem(Component):